Recent Articles

 The Grandidierite

 Grandidierite is one of the rarest gems in the world.
-This blue-green silicate can recall Tourmaline paraiba and is just as fascinating.
+This blue-green silicate can make us think about paraïba tourmaline and is just as fascinating.

 Discovered at the beginning of the 20th century by Alfred Lacroix, the deposits are mainly found in Madagascar.
 It was named in honor of the French explorer and naturalist Alfred Grandidier (1836-1921) who studied the natural history of the island.